andrewguenthner/python-challenge/PyBank/README.txt

   R.0 -- define entry-dict, set XX (year-base 19XX)
   R.1 -- import libs
   R.2 -- set path
-  R.3 -- create reader object (reader)
-  R.4 -- use next to skip header
-  R.5 -- use a try: to enclose rest of R, P and W with a EOFError except w/
+  R.3 -- use a try: to enclose rest of R4-R5 with a EOFError except w/
-         message to terminal and line in output file R.6 -- initialize month-num[], month-label[], profit-value[] R.7 -- for row in reader:
+         message to terminal and line in output file R.4 -- create reader object (reader)
+  R.5-- use next to skip header
+  R.6 -- initialize month-num[], month-label[], profit-value[]
+  R.7 -- for row in reader:
   R.7.1     month-label.append(row[0])